 MARTY is equipped with a powerful and responsive electric drivetrain.
-With 400HP of system power, it can access a wide range of drifting conditions: fully-autonomous tests have been conducted at speeds of up to 60km/h at 40 degrees of sideslip.
+The 400HP of available system power allows access to a wide range of drifting conditions: fully-autonomous tests have been conducted at speeds of up to 60km/h at 40 degrees of sideslip.

 Suspension and Steering Modifications